AdamGTaylor/hugo_and_obsidian_notes/site/content/services/Samba.md

 tags: ["Samba", "filesharing", "guide"]
 categories: ["service"]
 ---
 ## Description

-Samba is an old service that was made compatible to share files among machines (printers included).
+1Samba is an old service that was made to share files among machines (printers included).

-It is simple to setup and nowadays, windows file explorer handles it very well.
+It is simple to setup and nowadays windows file explorer handles it very well.
+These shares can be even mounted and it is quite response while also having authentication.

 ## Dependency
 The list of dependency is short but is the following:
 - avahi
 - smbclient
-- machine can connect over internet
+- machine that can be reached

+### How to set it up
+This will be a system service that you will be running on your host machine.

 ## Extra
 ### Mounting on Windows